-The current City Council has been very proactive by authorizing the extension of lifeguard hours from 5pm to 7pm from Memorial Day to Labor Day.
+The City Council has been proactive by authorizing the extension of lifeguard hours to 7pm from Memorial Day to Labor Day.
 This lifesaving measure may help to decrease the number of drownings.

-VBLA is trying to raise money to build a lifeguard tower and command center at Humiston Park which will give lifeguards a better field of vision of Central Beach and the hotel district, protection from the elements, unsafe situations and faster response times during beach emergencies.
+VBLA is trying to raise money to purchase needed lifeguard equipment and to build a lifeguard tower and command center at Humiston Park.
+An improved tower at Humiston Park will give lifeguards a better field of vision of Central Beach and the hotel district, protection from the elements, unsafe situations and faster response times during beach emergencies.

-If Indian River County supplies the VBLA with more PEP reef buoys, VBLA members will continue to volunteer their time to install the buoys.
+Indian River County should continue to supply the VBLA with PEP reef buoys.
+VBLA members will continue to volunteer their time to install the buoys.
 These buoys may help to prevent injuries by warning swimmers of the presence of the artificial reef.

-The City of Vero Beach Lifeguard Agency should be moved from the Recreation Department to the City of Vero Beach Police Department.
+The City of Vero Beach Lifeguard Agency should be moved from the Recreation Department to the Police Department.
 Lifeguarding, like law enforcement, is a public safety function.
-The move would accomplish a few things.
-It would combine public safety services, allow for better coordination between the police, lifeguards and fire/rescue, qualify lifeguards for grants for needed equipment saving taxpayers money and increase enforcement of illegal activities on the beach such as alcohol consumption, dogs and littering.
+The move would combine public safety services, allow for better coordination between the police, lifeguards and fire/rescue, qualify our lifeguard agency for more grants for equipment which will save taxpayers money and lead to increased enforcement of illegal activities on the beach.

 Park Attendance: patrons within the park and areas immediately north and south of each park